apache/hertzbeat/home/docs/help/issue.md

 ### Package Deployment common issues

 1. **According to the process deploy，visit http://ip:1157/ no interface**
-   Please refer to the following points to troubleshoot issuess:
+   Please refer to the following points to troubleshoot issues:
 > one：Whether the MySQL database and tdengine database as dependent services have been successfully started, whether the corresponding hertzbeat database has been created, and whether the SQL script has been executed.
 > two：Check whether dependent services, IP account and password configuration is correct in HertzBeat's configuration file `hertzbeat/config/application.yml`.
 > three： Check whether the running log has errors in `hertzbeat/logs/` directory.
 If you haven't solved the issue, report it to the communication group or community.